zencart/documentation/content/dev/contributing/coding_standards.md

 Guidelines on reformats:

-**PLEASE use restraint in deciding when a reformat is truly required.** Reformats cause unskilled storeowners grief when they go to upgrade, and use up limited core committer time while not fixing bugs.
+**PLEASE use restraint in deciding when a reformat is truly required.** Reformats cause unskilled storeowners grief when they go to upgrade, and use up limited core committer time for code-review when not fixing bugs.

-- Please do not reformat files unless they  have already been changed for functional reasons within a release.
+- Please do not reformat files unless they have already been changed for functional reasons within a major-release cycle.
 - Reformatting should be done with phpStorm set to PSR-12 standards.
 See [this StackOverflow post](https://stackoverflow.com/questions/57475642/phpstorm-and-psr-12-how-can-i-add-it-as-default-coding-style).

 ---